pubnub/pubnub-mcp-server/resources/sdk_docs/rest-api_subscribe-v-2.md

 # Subscribe V2

-To subscribe and receive messages:
+Subscribe V2 returns messages newer than the timetoken you pass.
+To maintain continuity:
-- Send an initial subscribe call with tt=0.
+- Start with an initial subscribe using tt=0.
-- Continue sending subsequent subscribe calls using the last response’s t.t as tt and set tr to the last response’s t.r to remain on the same region and avoid duplicates.
+- On subsequent calls, set tr to the last received r to remain on the same data center and avoid duplicates.

-The subscribe call returns messages newer than the provided timetoken.

-- When subscribed to a channel group myCG and a member channel myCH publishes, b will be "myCG" and c will be "myCH".
+Success responses include message envelopes and metadata.
+When subscribed to a channel group myCG and a message arrives from member channel myCH: b contains "myCG" and c contains "myCH".

-- Message type (e):
+Message type is denoted by e:
-  - 0 or missing: regular message
+- 0 or absent: regular message
 - 1: Signal
 - 2: Objects
-  - 3: Message Actions
+- 3: Message Actions (includes action details and the issuing UUID in i)
 - 4: Files

-- Message Actions publish action event messages on the same channel with e=3.
-The data shows the action added/removed and its details; the UUID that triggered it is in i.
-- When subscribing to both channels and channel groups, non-CG member channel entries match corresponding non-CG entries.
+Always design subscribe logic to retry on failure (exponential or constant backoff is acceptable).
+On each failure, fire the error callback so callers can unsubscribe if needed.

+### Path Parameters
+- sub_key string — REQUIRED
+  Your app's subscribe key from Admin Portal.
+- channel string — REQUIRED
+  The channel ID(s) to subscribe to.
+Use comma to subscribe to multiple channels.
+If subscribing to no channels (only channel groups), use a comma char (,) as a placeholder.
+  Example:
+  `myChannel`
+- callback string — REQUIRED
+  JSONP callback name.
+Use 0 for no callback.
+  Example (myCallback):
+  `myCallback`
+  Example (zero):
+  `0`

+### Query Parameters
+- tt string
+  0 for initial subscribe, or a valid timetoken to resume/continue/fast-forward.
+  Example:
+  `1231312313123`
+- tr string
+  Region value returned from the previous subscribe call.
+Keeps you on the same data center to prevent duplicates.
+- channel-group string
+  Channel group name(s), comma-separated.
+  Example:
+  `cg1,cg2,cg3`
+- state string
+  Sets Presence state (URL-encoded JSON).
+  Example:
+  `%7B%22text%22%3A%22hey%22%7D`
+- heartbeat integer
+  Presence timeout (default 300).
+Used only for Presence heartbeats.
+- auth string
+  Auth key (legacy) or a valid token for Access Manager–protected resources.
+  Example:
+  `myAuthKey`
+- uuid string
+  UTF-8 string (≤92 chars) identifying the client.
+  Example:
+  `myUniqueUserId`
+- filter-expr string
+  Subscribe filter expression.
+  Example:
+  `uuid%20!%3D%20%27cvc1%27`
+- signature string
+  Request signature used with Access Manager.
+If Access Manager is enabled, either a valid authorization token or a signature is required.
+See Access Manager docs for signature computation.
+- timestamp integer
+  Unix epoch used as nonce for signature.
+Must be within ±60s of NTP.
+Required if signature is supplied.

 ### Success Responses

-On success, an object is returned as shown in the examples below.
+On success, an object is returned.

+If you are subscribed to a channel group named myCG, and you receive a message on myCG from a member channel named myCH, b will contain "myCG", and c will contain "myCH".

+Each time a message action is added or removed, a specially-structured action event message is published on the same channel as the parent message with e=3.
+The event body shows whether the action was added or removed, the action data, and the UUID in i.

+#### 200 Success

 ##### Body (For normal messages)
 ```
 `{
 "t": {